Dental treatments

 Professional teeth cleaning

 The opposite of an emergency is prevention!
 As veterinarians, we educate pet owners about the importance of good dental care for their pets.
-The bacteria in plaque enter the body via the bloodstream, damaging various organs such as the liver, kidneys, or heart valves, and can thus trigger serious illnesses.
-The only sensible method for removing plaque and tartar is careful mechanical removal from the tooth surface.
-In our practice, this is done by gently removing the deposits with a special ultrasonic device.
+Bacteria in plaque enter the body via the bloodstream, damaging various organs such as the liver, kidneys, or heart valves, and can thus trigger serious illnesses.
+The only sensible method for eliminating plaque is...
+Plaque and Tartar The treatment involves the careful mechanical removal of plaque from the tooth surface.
+In our practice, this is achieved by gently removing the deposits with a special ultrasonic device.
 This removes not only the visible plaque but also the portion located below the gum line and in the periodontal pockets.
-A thorough polishing and sealing with fluoride completes this treatment and slows down the formation of new plaque.
-The teeth are protected from all sides.
-Just like at your human dentist !
+Thorough polishing and sealing with fluoride complete this treatment and slow the formation of new plaque.
+The teeth are protected from all sides, just like your human teeth.dentist!

 Periodontics

 This technical term describes the theory of dental support devices.
-Did you know that gingivitis is by far the most common disease in dogs and cats?
-More than 80% of all dogs and cats over the age of six suffer from inflammatory diseases of the periodontium (periodontitis).
+Did you know that... gum inflammation Did you know that periodontal disease is by far the most common illness in dogs and cats?
+More than 80% of all dogs and cats over the age of six suffer from inflammatory diseases of the tooth-supporting structures (periodontitis).
 This often has serious negative effects on their overall health.
 There is no cure for this disease, but ideally, it can be stopped.
 We'll show you what measures you can take to protect your pet's teeth.

 Conservative dental treatments